metaterminal/metaterminal.fyi/content/blog/inscryption.md

 You have puzzles in the cabin.
 There are, charitably, seven of them in the main progression:

-- Opening the safe using the combination written in the rulebook (including the key to the cabinet)
+- Opening the safe using the combination written in the rulebook (which gives you the key to the cabinet)
 - The four slider puzzles in the cabinet (which unlock new cards, including the Caged Wolf card)
 - Killing the Caged Wolf to unlock the actual caged wolf totem in the room, and using that newly freed caged wolf totem to free the knife
 - Using the magic eyeball to get the film roll (which requires you to stab out your eye, and to have lost after a certain point)